 THE JOY OF SIMPLY BEING TOGETHER

 JOY is you sitting still in my lap on the back porch, watching butterflies and noticing birds and trying to be ever-so quiet so we don’t disturb them as they land in and out of the yard and trees.
-JOY is us sitting and holding one another, sharing our love of the outdoors together.
+My favorite moments are when I’m sitting and we’re holding one another, sharing our love of the outdoors together.

 And, you, my son, the one who is almost as tall as me and surely will pass me when summer is full and days are hot and long.
 You, who still allow me to give you hugs long and strong, you almost man, but still child, you are a JOY.

 JOY is watching you mature and seeing all the nuances of your personality gain depth as you grow.
 Joy is discussing your thoughts and watching you process the world around you.
-JOY is just sitting, reading aloud together and sharing good stories woven by great craftsmen where characters become real to us while we take up cozy spots on our couches.
+There is comfort just sitting, reading aloud together while we take up our cozy spots on the couch.
+I love sharing good stories woven by great craftsmen where characters become real to us.

-JOY is your care for others around you and your wisdom about life which has always been way beyond your years.
+JOY is your care for others around you.
+I wonder at your wisdom which has always been way beyond your years.